 Mind mapping software is a digital tool that helps you visually organize ideas, starting from a central concept and branching outward into related topics.
 Unlike linear notes or documents, mind mapping tools mirror how your brain naturally makes connections.
 Most mind mapping software lets you add images, links, notes, and colors to branches, making them useful for brainstorming, project planning, studying, and presenting complex information.
 Modern mind mapping tools often include collaboration features, AI assistance, and cloud sync capabilities.

 Miro is primarily a collaborative whiteboard, not a dedicated mind mapping tool.
 You can create mind maps in Miro using shapes and connectors, and there are templates to help, but it lacks the automatic branch arrangement and keyboard shortcuts that dedicated mind mapping software provides.
-Miro excels at team collaboration and workshops.
+Miro is strongest at team collaboration and workshops.
 For focused mind mapping, purpose-built tools work better.

 Mind mapping software is structured around hierarchical, branching diagrams that flow from a central idea.
 The tool helps you organize and connect thoughts in a specific format.
 Whiteboard software like Miro or Mural provides an open canvas where you can place anything anywhere, including sticky notes, shapes, drawings, images, and diagrams.
 Whiteboards offer more freedom but less structure.
 Mind maps offer more organization but less flexibility.
 Some tools, like Storyflow, blend both approaches with structured cards on an infinite canvas.